 Kukla's Korner Hockey

--Troy Brouwer of the Washington Capitals after losing to the Avalanche 5-1.
-The Capitals are now 1-4-0.
-More on the game from Katie Carrera of Capitals Insider.
+-Adam Oates, head coach of the Washington Capitals after losing to Ottawa last night.
+More from Katie Carrera of Capitals Insider.

 from Katie Carrera of Capitals Insider,